cyberbotics/webots-doc/guide/how-to.md

 ![passive_dynamic_walker.png](images/passive_dynamic_walker.png) This example shows a passive dynamic walker model.
 This biped robot is not motorized.
-It goes done the slope in a smooth move simply because of its shape and its potential energy.
+It goes down the slope with a smooth motion simply because of its shape and its potential energy.

 ### pedal\_racer.wbt